phanirithvij/grid_ui/README.md

 - [ ] Attributions page
   - `Unknown [?]
 Icon by <a href="https://www.flaticon.com/authors/iconixar" title="iconixar">iconixar</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>`
   - ``
+- [ ] Add some details regarding the inital project structure and where stuff is located

 ## Keybinds